Samuelsen1/Tech-Writing-Samples/How to Add a Doctor or Caregiver on Welth.md

 ## Add the Doctor or Caregiver.
 1. Go to the **home screen**.
 2. Tap **Contact Doctor**.
-3. Glance through the list of doctors/ caregivers and tap on the your preffered professional.
+3. Glance through the list of doctors or caregivers and tap on the your preffered professional.
 + _**NB:** The list only shows doctors based on your condition.
 E.g., if your default condition is rheumathoid athritis, the system only displays endocrinists._
-5. Exercise patience while the doctor / caregivers approves your request.
+5. Exercise patience while the doctor or caregivers approves your request.
 6. If request is approved, a chat interface opens for text, audio and multimedia communication.

   ## Share Health Data with Doctor or Caregiver.